-There is evidence to suggest that mental health advance statements yield several perceived benefits in psychiatric clinical settings, both in terms of patient experience and patient-clinician relationships.
-These include improved experiences of clinical crises and planning for these (Ruchlewska et al., 2016), increased acceptance
+There is evidence to suggest that mental health advance statements yield several perceived benefits in psychiatric clinical settings, both in terms of patient experience and

-Indications also exist that mental health advance statements may be useful in assisting recovery and improving care through providing opportunities to support holistic experience approaches to recovery rather than focusing on clinical understandings of diagnosis and symptoms (Deegan, 1996; Maylea et al., 2018).
-This, coupled with the aforementioned increasing human rights emphasis on autonomy and equality and non-discrimination in rights enjoyment in all spheres of the lives of persons with mental disability, suggests the potential for extending the use of mental health advance statements beyond clinical settings to encompass cross-agency working including law enforcement bodies.
+Indications also exist that mental health advance statements may be useful in assisting recovery and improving care through providing opportunities to support holistic experience approaches to recovery rather than focusing on clinical understandings of diagnosis and symptoms (Maylea et al, 2018; Deegan, 1996).
+This, coupled with the aforementioned increasing human rights emphasis on autonomy and equality and non-discrimination in rights enjoyment in all spheres of the lives of persons with mental disability, suggest the potential for extending the use of mental health advance statements beyond clinical settings to encompass cross-agency working including law enforcement bodies.
 That being said, despite these attributes several challenges exist in this respect which will now be considered.